Can We Do Better?

 Center advocate for Election Day registration and ultimately for

 registration.
-Ten states and DC have same day
+According to Ballotpedia, 13 states and DC had same

 Why Tuesday?, a non-partisan, nonprofit 501(c)(3) organization founded in 2005, has sought to move federal Election Day from the first Tuesday in November to the first Saturday and Sunday of the month.
 Why Tuesday? argues that "our process of voting is based on an outdated 19th century agrarian model that long ago lost its relevance."
 Looking to the future, Internet voting is a possibility; this may take root among military and overseas voters, but concerns about security of online voting systems remain.

 Another remedy may be to improve or expand the choices available to voters.
 Competitive races create greater interest and boost participation.
 Credible third party challenges, notably Ross Perot's candidacy in 1992 and Jesse Ventura's gubernatorial campaign in 1998, have brought high turnout.
 A number of states have extremely restrictive ballot access laws, and changes to these laws could introduce additional viewpoints and enliven the debate.
 Likewise, different election models such as instant runoff voting and proportional voting rather than winner-take-all in legislative races may help to empower voters.